 Additionally, some studies have involved inducing lucid dreams using certain types of drugs and supplements.

-Once a subject has fallen asleep, researchers can levels of activity in the prefrontal cortex and other areas of the brain using a device known as an electroencephalogram (EEG), during which metal discs are attached to the subject’s scalp.
+Once a subject has fallen asleep, researchers can measure levels of activity in the prefrontal cortex and other areas of the brain using a device known as an electroencephalogram (EEG), during which metal discs are attached to the subject’s scalp.
 An electrooculogram (EOG) may also be used to track eye movements to determine when the subject enters REM sleep.
 For some studies, subjects are asked to make specific eye movements while sleeping to signal they are having a lucid dream.
 EOGs are particularly helpful for detecting these movements.

-Are Lucid Dreams Good or Bad for You?
+Are Lucid Dreams Good or Bad For You?

 The popularity of self-induced lucid dreams has grown in recent years.
 The most common reasons for inducing lucid dreams include wish fulfillment, overcoming fears, and healing.
 Some studies have also shown a link between inducing lucid dreams and overcoming the fear and distress associated with nightmares.